-Kouta Nagamura 3rd Dan – Junior Coach and Assistant Senior Coach
+Kouta Nagamura 3rd Dan – Senior and Junior Coach

 I have been doing judo since 2002.
 I started swimming and baseball but I learned about the fun of throwing people in judo and started judo.
 I love judo because it not only trains the body, but also trains the spirit.
 Thanks to judo my body and heart have become stronger.

 When I was in junior high school, I competed in the All Japan Judo Tournament.
 I continued to study judo at a strong club in senior high school.

 I continue to practice judo because I can meet many people through judo.
 I would like to teach children how to practice and enjoy judo so that they can learn respect and courtesy.
 I would like to teach adults not only the fun of judo, but also new skills.

 I love UWA Judo Club.
 This is because everyone is kind, and everyone likes judo.
 From now on, I would like to teach more people the fun of judo at UWA Judo Club.

 John Commerford 1st Dan – Senior and Junior Coach

 I started judo at the ripe old age of 4 nearly 5 after a local judo club did a demonstration at my school in England.

 Judo has taught me to have pride and respect not only for others but also in myself.
 I have had highs and lows in my judo life, but these have shaped me into the person I am today.
 The friends I have met along the way, I have formed an everlasting bond with.
 That is what I love about judo.
 It is a journey and you never know where it will take you and who you will meet along the way.